vominhtri231/Notes/Java/Server/Tomcat/Context selection.md

 | Empty | None | Empty | ROOT |
 | /foo | 42 | /foo##42 | foo##42 |

-After selected, that context will select an servlet to handle the request base on `serverlet-mapping`.
+After selected, that context will select a servlet to handle the request base on `serverlet-mapping`.